Planning - Frequently asked questions

 If the Council decides that the application needs to be fully notified, or if you can't get the approval of all of the affected parties, there is an additional cost to proceed which covers the cost of the extra work that we have to do.
 We will write to you to ask if you want to go ahead with the application before we send out any letters.

-Any of this fee that is not used at the end of the process can be requested to be refunded, however, if there are extra costs built up which are greater than this fee, you would have to pay these at the end of the process.
+Any of this additional fee that is not used by the end of the process can be requested to be refunded, however, if there are extra costs built up which are greater than this fee, you would have to pay these at the end of the process.

 Example: